Introduction: Tools + Materials

 I recommend this machine because it's ready to use right out of the box using very simple software.
 It's the right mix of affordability, build volume, and user-friendliness.

-Go to the Glossary for more info on the Dremel and other 3D printer options.
+Go to my 3d Printer Guide for more info on the Dremel and other 3D printer options.

 The Printrbot Play is an amazing little machine. $400 for a 3D printer that's this well made, has internal memory, and has really good tech support is pretty amazing.
 The only issue with this one is that it's got a small build volume.
 If you're looking to get started with 3D Printing on a budget, this is the printer for you.